morelinq/MoreLINQ/README.md

 ### EquiZip

-Returns a projection of tuples, where each tuple contains the N-th element from each of the argument sequences.
+Returns a projection of tuples, where the N-th tuple contains the N-th element from each of the argument sequences.
 An exception is thrown if the input sequences are of different lengths.